 There are 22 Norris Lake marina's scattered around the lake; many with restaurants, bars and live entertainment.
 Restaurant chains are more common bordering the Interstate 75 highway exits.
 Mom and Pop restaurants are more popular in the lakeside towns.
 Big box stores such as Wal-mart are found in New Tazwell, Clinton and Lafollette.
 A long list of brand name stores and excellent restaurants can be found at the famous Turkey Creek Shopping Complex in Knoxville, Eastern Tennessee’s best shopping center.

-The average price of Norris Lake homes is $225k.
+The average price of Norris Lake homes is $110,000.
 Many of the neighborhoods bordering the lake protrude out into the lake in the form of peninsulas.
 One lane winding roads lead to and from the Norris Lake neighborhoods making lake access more time consuming for everyday commuters.
 There are five counties surrounding the 800 miles of Norris Lake shoreline: Anderson, Campbell, Claiborne, Grainger and Union.
-The 2012 estimated property tax millage rate ranges from $1.76 to $2.50 per 25% of $100.
+The estimated property tax millage rate ranges from $1.76 to $2.50 per 25% of $100.
 Visit our library to find help and to learn how to calculate property taxes in Tennessee.
-In 2011, the crime index for the Norris Lake area was 305.02, almost the same as the national average.
-If you're searching for where to retire in Tennessee, we find a number of neighborhoods of interest where you can find attractive Norris Lake real estate.
+If you're searching for where to retire in Tennessee, we find a number of neighborhoods and waterfront retirement communities of interest.